 Whether or not lycopene prevents cancer, tomatoes are still an important part of a healthy diet that should include a variety of fruits and vegetables.

 Onions and garlic are a type of vegetable called allium.
 These vegetables have been studied for their potential anti-cancer benefits.
 A study that examined a large amount of data from China found that people who ate a lot of onions and garlic had a reduced risk of prostate cancer, as well as other common types of cancer.
 Scallions, chives, and leaks are also allium vegetables that you might want to add to your diet.

 Vitamin E, Vitamin C, selenium, and green tea have also often been advertised and studied for their possible prostate cancer abilities.
 But, so far there is mixed evidence at best that they can actually help prevent prostate cancer in people.
 Selenium may even increase the risk of prostate cancer.

 The effects of dietary changes on prostate cancer have not been proven.
 However, the American Cancer Society (ACS) recommends that you be physically active and maintain a healthy weight to lower your risk of prostate cancer.
-Also, try to eat at least 2½ cups of fruits and vegetables each day.
+Also, try to eat at least 2½ cups (20 ounces) of fruits and vegetables each day.

 Prostate Cancer Foundation

 Ambrosi G, Klerk N, Fritschi L, Mackerras D, Musk B. Fruit, vegetable, vitamin A intakes, and prostate cancer risk.
 Prostate Cancer and Prostatic Diseases.
 2008;11:61–66.